aleasoluciones/infpostgresql/README.md

 Note that project uses Alea's [pydevlib](https://github.com/aleasoluciones/pydevlib), so take a look at its README to see the available commands.

+## Internals

+In the `execute()` method of the `PostgresClient` class, we're enclosing the `cursor.fetchall()` call in a try-except block.
+The reason is that that method only makes sense if the database returns data.
+Otherwise it will throw a `ProgrammingError` exception, which we intercept.
+Any other exception is allowed to bubble up, so we can still know what's wrong from the outside.

+This design is for the sake of homogeneity, so we can aways use the `execute()` method the same, no matter what kind of SQL statement is being executed.

 ## infpostgresql client API

 Below is described the public API that this library provides.